davidski/collector/cran-comments.md

 Corrected since last submission:

-- fixed URL going to 404 on CRAN
-- expanded package description as requested
-- made as many examples runnable (not wrapped in \dontrun) as possible
-- corrected function that was inadvertently writing to the user's homedir
+- converted to undirected quotation marks in description text
+- removed all function defaults that went to a user filespace.
+Functions that write to disk now require explicit user decisions.
+Examples use tempdir().

 ## Test environments